 Arguably more complicated than the Import / Export calculator, the Simple Monthly calculator allows you to estimate charges over a range of AWS services.
 Be prepared with all of your projected service usage before using it.

 Encrypted data is loaded into the Snowball before the hardware is sent off to Amazon for transfer into the cloud.
-The predominant advantage of Snowball is that there you’re not transferring data of the internet so there are significant time and money savings.
+The predominant advantage of Snowball is that you’re not transferring data over the internet.
+Hence, you can gain significant time and money savings.

-Less granular than the AWS Simple Monthly Calculator, use the TCO calculator for a high level look and comparison for AWS Total Cost of Ownership vs On-Prem and other hosting options.
+Less granular than the AWS Simple Monthly Calculator, use the TCO calculator for a high level pricing overview.
+You can use it to compare AWS Total Cost of Ownership vs On-Prem and other hosting options.

 Vendor: Samba [Open Source]